frostcone/magmaguy.com/wiki/en/elitemobs/creating_bosses.md

 ### followDistance

 Set the distance at which bosses aggro and enter combat.
+Measured from the mob itself.

 | Key | Values | Default |
 |-|:-:|-|